Fred X. Brownstein

 WORKSHOPS OVERVIEW

-Our workshops are small compared to most stone sculpture symposia, and the focus is on education.
+Our workshops are small compared to most stone sculpture symposia, and the focus is on education, with a particular emphasis on carving with hand tools.
 Our student to staff ratio is typically 5 to 1 or better.
 Throughout the day, staff instructors circulate to make suggestions, help solve a tactical problem, point out a book in our library, offer an approach, or share an idea.
+Our ideal student is one who comes to learn, first and foremost.

 Every morning, we have individually wrapped snacks and hot coffee and tea for you to fill up your own thermos.
 We have a small meeting in which we outline the day’s events and address any questions students may have.
-The rest of the day consists of demonstrations, carving time, homemade lunch, followed by more carving with an optional film or power point presentation.
+The rest of the day consists of demonstrations, carving time, and a shared lunch break, followed by more carving with an optional film or power point presentation.

 Every year we learn something new and a better way of doing things.
 We have a track record of taking feedback and incorporating the best suggestions.
 The classes are participatory, meaning that everyone has the chance to shape not only his or her experience but also the experiences of those who follow.